Comet (programming): First Comet applications

-The first set of Comet implementations date back to 2000, with the Pushlets, Lightstreamer, and KnowNow projects.
+The first set of Comet implementations dates back to 2000, with the Pushlets, Lightstreamer, and KnowNow projects.
 Pushlets, a framework created by Just van den Broecke, was one of the first open source implementations.
 Pushlets were based on server-side Java servlets, and a client-side JavaScript library.
-Bang Networks – a Silicon Valley start-up backed by Netscape co-founder Marc Andreessen – had a lavishly-financed attempt to create a real-time push standard for the entire web.
+Bang Networks – a Silicon Valley start-up backed by Netscape co-founder Marc Andreessen – had a lavishly financed attempt to create a real-time push standard for the entire web.

 In April 2001, Chip Morningstar began developing a Java-based (J2SE) web server which used two HTTP sockets to keep open two communications channels between the custom HTTP server he designed and a client designed by Douglas Crockford; a functioning demo system existed as of June 2001.
 The server and client used a messaging format that the founders of State Software, Inc. assented to coin as JSON following Crockford's suggestion.
 The entire system, the client libraries, the messaging format known as JSON and the server, became the State Application Framework, parts of which were sold and used by Sun Microsystems, Amazon.com, EDS and Volkswagen.

 In March 2006, software engineer Alex Russell coined the term Comet in a post on his personal blog.
 The new term was a play on Ajax (Ajax and Comet both being common household cleaners in the USA).

 In 2006, some applications exposed those techniques to a wider audience: Meebo’s multi-protocol web-based chat application enabled users to connect to AOL, Yahoo, and Microsoft chat platforms through the browser; Google added web-based chat to Gmail; JotSpot, a startup since acquired by Google, built Comet-based real-time collaborative document editing.
 New Comet variants were created, such as the Java-based ICEfaces JSF framework (although they prefer the term "Ajax Push").
 Others that had previously used Java-applet based transports switched instead to pure-JavaScript implementations.